1862 Pacific Northwest smallpox epidemic: Background

-Pacific Northwest indigenous peoples experienced several earlier smallpox epidemics, about once per generation after European contact began in the late 18th century: in the late 1770s, 1801–03, 1836–38, and 1853.
-These epidemics are not as well documented in historical records.
+Pacific Northwest Indigenous peoples experienced several earlier smallpox epidemics, about once per generation after European contact began in the late 18th century: in the late 1770s, 1801–1803, 1836–1838, and 1853.
+Each outbreak is estimated to have killed between 30% and 90% of the Indigenous population.

+Fort Victoria, which began as a Hudson's Bay Company fur trading fort, experienced a massive population boom in 1858, when it became the way station for prospectors en route to the Fraser Canyon Gold Rush.
+By 1862, the population of Victoria had grown from 500 to about 4,000–5,000 colonists.
+In addition to the influx of colonists after 1858, there were also several large semi-permanent First Nation camps around Victoria.
+The largest, known as the "Northern Encampment", had been in place since 1858 and was populated by First Nations from the north coast, namely the Tsimshian, Haida, Tlingit, Heiltsuk, and Kwakwakaʼwakw.
+There were also Songhees villages and other First Nations from nearby areas, including Halkomelem and Wakashan speaking peoples, such as the Sto:lo and Nuu-chah-nulth.

 Introduction and spread of smallpox

-Smallpox was brought to Victoria by the ship Brother Jonathan, which carried 350 passengers from San Francisco.
-The population of Victoria at the time was about 4,000 colonists and slightly more indigenous people from all over the Pacific Northwest coast camped nearby.
-There were several large semi-permanent native camps around Victoria at the time.
-The largest, known as the "Northern Encampment", had been in place since the gold rush of 1858 and was populated by northern coastal natives, especially Tsimshian, Haida, Tlingit, Heiltsuk, and Kwakwakaʼwakw.
-There were also Songhees villages and other natives from nearby areas, including Halkomelem and Wakashan speaking peoples, such as the Sto:lo and Nuu-chah-nulth.
+The Brother Jonathan docked at Victoria's Esquimalt Harbour on 12 March 1862, carrying smallpox infected passengers from San Francisco.

-Brother Jonathan arrived at Victoria on 12 March 1862.
-The ship left the next day.
+The steamship Brother Jonathan arrived at Victoria on 12 March 1862 and left the next day.
 On 18 March The Daily British Colonist reported one passenger had the disease.
 A second case was reported on 19 March.
-By 22 March this second infected person was in the Lower Mainland at New Westminster, having traveled across the Strait of Georgia on the Otter.
+By 22 March this second infected person was in the Lower Mainland at New Westminster, having travelled across the Strait of Georgia on the Otter.
 On 24 March another vessel from San Francisco, the Oregon arrived with at least one passenger infected with smallpox.
 California was struggling with smallpox at the time, but vaccinations and other preventative measures had kept the death toll relatively low.